12. Processing XML Documents (simplexml_01)

 <?php

-// XML file to process
+// file XML to be processed

 $FILE_NAME = "data.xml";

-// processing
+// operation

 $xml = simplexml_load_file($FILE_NAME);